 From Thai Nguyen to Hanoi: RMIT scholarship winner conquers her dream

 In Song Cong City, Thai Nguyen Province, a young person’s dream took flight.
-Today, that dream has carried Hoang Kim Ngan to RMIT University Vietnam as one of seven Vice-Chancellor's Scholars for 2024.
+Today, that dream has carried Hoang Kim Ngan to RMIT University Vietnam as one of the seven Vice-Chancellor's Scholars for 2024.

 Growing up in a region where education often takes a backseat to economic necessity, Ngan's path to academic excellence was far from guaranteed.